-So, Howard, let's put some numbers behind this. the Now, the S&P 500's forward price-to-earnings ratio has dropped from 25 to 20.
+So, Howard, let's put some numbers behind this.
+Right now, the S&P 500's forward price-toearnings ratio has dropped from 25 to 20.
 That's a 20% decline in valuation, all because investors are demanding a higher risk premium.

 That's right.
-And what's even more interesting? her-quality, non-tech stocks-those with strong balance sheets, low volatility, and consistent dividend payments-are trading at a 25-50% discount to the high-flying tech sector.
+And what's even more interesting?
+Higher-quality, non-tech stocks-those with strong balance sheets, low volatility, and consistent dividend payments-are trading at a 25-50% discount to the high-flying tech sector.